Related Courses, Spring 2010

 (Offered as ENGL 287 and FAMS 228.)
 This course will introduce students to basic Super 8 film and digital video techniques.
 The course will include workshops in shooting for film and video, Super 8 film editing, Final Cut Pro video editing, lighting, stop motion animation, sound recording and mixing.
 Students will learn to think about and look critically at the moving and still image.
 Students will complete three moving image projects, including one Super 8 film, one video project, and one mixed media project.
 Weekly screenings will introduce students to a wide range of approaches to editing, writing, and directing in experimental, documentary, narrative, and hybrid cinematic forms.
 Screenings include works by Martha Rosler, Bill Viola, the Yes Men, Jennifer Reeves, Mona Hatoum, Guillermo Gómez-Peña, Dziga Vertov, D.A.
 Pennebaker, Jean-Pierre Gorin, Cécile Fontaine, and Johanna Vaude.

 Admission with consent of the instructor.
 Limited to 13 students.
 Please complete the questionnaire at https://www.amherst.edu/academiclife/departments/english/major/course_applications.
 Fall semester.
-Five College Professor Hillman.2014-15: Offered in Spring 2015
+Five College Professor Hillman.2015-16: Not offered

 (Offered as ENGL 388 and FAMS 240.)
 A first workshop in narrative screenwriting.
 Through frequent exercises, readings, and screenings we will explore the fundamentals of scene and story shape as they’re practiced in mainstream commercial filmmaking, while taking a broader look at what a screenplay might be outside of that world.
 In the process, we’ll juxtapose two modes of writing that are not mutually exclusive but are often at odds with each other, both historically (within the industry) and aesthetically: the well-established craft of three-act screenwriting, on the one hand, and the more elastic possibilities of the audio-visual medium as exemplified by the art film, on the other.
 One class meeting per week.

 Requisites: Two classes from any of the following categories in any combination: critical studies of film and media; film/video production; creative writing workshops (fiction or non-fiction); playwriting; photography or drawing courses.
 Preference will be given to English, Film and Media Studies, and Art majors.
 Not open to first-year students.
 Limited to 15 students.
 Spring semester.
-Visiting Lecturer Johnson.2014-15: Not offered
+Visiting Lecturer Johnson.2015-16: Offered in Fall 2015

 310 Global Sound